SushilGhildiyal143/Wheeled-Mobile-Robot-Using-ML/README.md

 of the black line is measured.
 Therefore, by taking centroid as a reference point, the angle is referred as positive or negative.
+The detection of path using camera captures is shown in image.
+The bounded rectangle captures the blackline in the numbers in red color shows the angle between camera and blackline.
+When angle is changed accordingly, output to motors also changes.